Logo of Search a Plumber

 What is a Sewer Scope Inspection?

 Often called a sewer scope or video pipe inspection, this process involves a plumbing technician feeding a flexible, high-resolution camera on a cable through an access point in your sewer line.
-The camera transmits real-time video to a monitor, allowing the technician to see the exact condition of the pipe's interior1 2.
+The camera transmits real-time video to a monitor, allowing the technician to see the exact condition of the pipe's interior1.
 In Honolulu, these inspections are particularly focused on the private sewer lateral, which is the homeowner's responsibility to maintain.
-The final deliverable is typically a detailed report summarizing the findings, often including flagged video clips or photos that pinpoint defects, their location (measured in feet from the access point), and their severity3.
+The final deliverable is typically a detailed report summarizing the findings, often including flagged video clips or photos that pinpoint defects, their location (measured in feet from the access point), and their severity.

 Key Reasons to Get a Sewer Line Inspection in Honolulu